neumino/neumino.github.io/movies.md

-### Beckett
+### Bhuj: The Pride of India
-*Released on 2021-08-04, vote average 6.2*
+*Released on 2021-08-13, vote average 5.3*

-Whilst vacationing in Greece, Beckett, becomes the target of a manhunt after a devastating car accident forces him to run for his life across the country to clear his name but tensions escalate as the authorities close in and political unrest mounts which makes Beckett fall even deeper into a dangerous web of conspiracy.
+Set in the backdrop of the 1971 Indo-Pakistan War, the film tells the story of the IAF Squadron Leader Vijay Karnik, and his bravery, patriotism and determination.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/EPT_PNucTWE?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/YngLZzBuzHA?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>